jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 Query OK, 1 row affected (0.04 sec)
 ```

-:warn: You must terminate the SQL statement with a semi-colon (";").
+:warning: You must terminate the SQL statement with a semi-colon (";").

 ## <a name="mysqlclient">11.0 Install the Python mysqlclient Connector</a>
 The Django Team [recommends](https://docs.djangoproject.com/en/2.1/ref/databases/#mysql-notes)